Open-CAS/open-cas.github.io/pages/open_cas_linux/guide_configuring.md

     -   *promotion_policy* allows the user to specify the promotion policy to be used for this cache, either always or nhit.

+    -   *cache_line_size* allows the user to specify the cache line size to be used for this cache in kibibytes, either 4, 8, 16, 32, or 64.

         **NOTE:** During an upgrade, *opencas.conf* files with earlier formats will automatically be converted to the new format.